Christopher McDonald

+In 2022 and 2026, McDonald was nominated for a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his role as casino CEO Marty Ghilain on the HBO Max show Hacks (2021–2026).
+Other notable television credits include a lead role in Family Law (1999–2002) and recurring roles in Boardwalk Empire (2010–2012) and Impeachment: American Crime Story (2021).

 Personal life

-McDonald was born in Waterloo, NY to Patricia, a nursing professor and real estate agent, and James R. McDonald, an educator and high school principal.
+McDonald was born in Waterloo, New York to Patricia, a nursing professor and real estate agent, and James R. McDonald, an educator and high school principal.

 Of Irish descent and a practicing Catholic, he and his siblings were raised in Romulus, New York.
 He graduated from Romulus Central School in 1973 and later earned a degree from Hobart College in Geneva, New York where he played football and soccer.
 He was also a member of the Kappa Alpha Society.
-His younger brother, actor and singer Daniel McDonald, died of brain cancer in February 2007.
+On his 52nd birthday, his younger brother, actor and singer Daniel McDonald, died of brain cancer.
 He is a prominent fan of the Buffalo Bills and a friend of former Bills quarterback Jim Kelly.

 McDonald was engaged to future Thelma & Louise co-star Geena Davis for a period in the mid-80s until 1985, when she left him for Jeff Goldblum.
-He met actress Lupe Gidley in 1989 (the same year that Gidley was filming Billy Joel's We Didn't Start the Fire video) when they performed together in a theatre production in New Mexico.
+He met actress Lupe Gidley in 1989 when they performed together in a theatre production in New Mexico.
 They married in 1992 and have four children.